-A video camera surveillance is a very important thing for a private investigator.
+Buying a video camera for surveillance is a very important thing for a private investigator.
 Over the years I have found small important things to take into consideration when purchasing a video camera that most people might miss.
-Generally speaking video cameras are not cheap and you will likely only buy one until it breaks and needs to be replaced.
+Generally speaking, video cameras are not cheap and you will likely only buy one until it breaks and needs to be replaced.
 I would personally recommend having at least one extra video camera in case one fails (but that is not one of the tips).

 Below you will find some of the things to look out for before purchasing your next video camera.